salendron/DoMachine/README.md

 ```

 Next we create a main loop, which doesn the following:
-* check if snooze was pressed within the last 12 hours and if that is true, turn of all LEDs and skip this loop.
+* check if snooze was pressed within the last 12 hours and if that is true, turn off all LEDs and skip this loop.
-* check each button state and if one was presssd set the last time pressed time to now.
+* check each button state and if one was presssd, set the last time pressed time to now.
-* lastly check if any button was pressed within the last 4 hours and if that is the case, turn of the LED for that To-Do.
+* lastly check if any button was pressed within the last 4 hours and if that is the case, turn off the LED for that To-Do.

 ```python
 while True: